rrainey/tempo-insights/docs/tempo_insights_mvp_plan.md

 - Do: unit files for web, worker-bt, worker-analysis
 - Done when: systemctl starts all; restart on failure.

-- **Task 115: mcumgr install script**
+- **Task 115: smpmgr install script**
-- Do: shell script to install dependencies on Ubuntu 24.04 (BlueZ, mcumgr)
+- Do: shell script to install dependencies on Ubuntu 24.04 (BlueZ, smpmgr)
-- Done when: script exits 0 and mcumgr -h works.
+- Done when: script exits 0 and smpmgr -h works.

 - **Task 116: Health endpoints**
 - Do: /api/health returns OK; workers log heartbeats